6 EASY Craft and Art Supplies Organization Tips For Small Spaces

 Try to find a space that you normally use for other activities but is easy to bring your hobby to.
 For example, all my jewelry-making stuff is in little plastic organizers that I can pull out easily.
 I can just take them to my love seat and lift-top coffee table and get to work with a tv show on!

 Tip #5 Find the Right Craft Supply Storage Solutions

-When you started reading this article you thought I was going to tell you about a bunch of things that are perfect for organizing craft supplies but instead I’m talking about craft storage and organization ideas.
+When you started reading this article you thought I was going to tell you about a bunch of things that are perfect for organizing craft supplies but instead I’m talking about craft storage and organization IDEAS and GUIDELINES.